Present Your Research at RDD Europe 2025

 Steve Flaherty

-An Assessment of the Potential Manufacturing Scale Flammability of Low GWP Formulations
+An Assessment of the Potential Manufacturing Scale Flammability of Low Global Warming Potential Formulations

 James Murray

-Assessment of the Suspension Characteristics of Budesonide Micronised by Traditional Jet-Milling and by Sonocrystallisation Suspended in High and Low Global Warming Propellants
+Assessment of Suspension Characteristics of Budesonide Micronized by Traditional Jet Milling and by Sonocrystallization Suspended in High and Low Global Warming Propellants

 Orexo AB